Skip to main content

 - ./postgres:/docker-entrypoint-initdb.d

-In our case, it was a table with bytea fields to store binary data with unique names.
-Images and PDF documents can be stored in base64 format or converted using the command encode() when retrieved from the database.
+In our case, it was a table with the bytea fields to store binary data with unique names.
+When images and PDF documents are retrieved from the database, they can be stored in the Base64 format or transformed using the encode() command.

 CREATE TABLE images (name text, img bytea, UNIQUE(name));

-To load PDF documents and a test image into the database, we created a Node.js script:
+To load PDF documents and test images into the database, we created a Node.js script:

 postgres/load.ts